 I don’t love the notion of ‘beats’ that has drifted from screenwriting to permeate most writing discussion.
 It’s a model of plotting that focuses on isolated intellectual/emotional payoff scenes, rather than developing an overall coherent and effecting narrative.

 But it turns out beats are a perfect tool for creating the bones of a D&D adventure, because that story is assembled by the players experiencing those isolated payoff scenes.
-Hell, dungeons – the fairly dull granddaddy of all this fantasy adventuring – are little more than a collection of self-contained or loosely connected beats; each room of goblins, traps, puzzles and/or general fantasy nonsense is its own payoff.
+Hell, dungeons – the granddaddy of all this fantasy adventuring – are little more than a collection of self-contained or loosely connected beats; each room of goblins, traps, puzzles and/or general fantasy nonsense is its own payoff.

 Once you have an adventure concept, resist the urge to come up with a linear storyline that characters must complete to finish the tale.
 Instead, brainstorm a collection of beats/scenes that could be part of that story, then implement one if/when the decisions of the players and characters make it relevant for the story.
 This technique requires a little work up front, but less than planning out a complete linear storyline, and pays off with its flexibility during play.

 Keep it simple, keep it short